Breinify/brein-api-library-javascript-browser/documentation/api.md

   **Parameters**:

-  {object} **user**: A plain object specifying the user information the information should be retrieved for.
-More information about the structure can be found [here](TODO).
+  {object} **user**: A plain object specifying information about the user to retrieve data for.
+More about the user structure can be found [here](TODO).

   {[string]} **dimensions**: An array containing the names of the dimensions to lookup.

-  {boolean|null} **sign**: A boolean value, specifying if the call should be sign, only available if the *secret* is configured.
-It is strongly advised, not to use a signed call when utilizing this library.
+  {boolean|null} **sign**: A boolean value specifying if the call should be signed, which is only available if the *secret* is configured.
+It is strongly advised not to use a signed call when utilizing this library.

-  {function|null} **onLookUp**: A function, which is triggered after the result of the lookup was retrieved.
-The function has the retrieved information as first parameter.
+  {function|null} **onLookUp**: A function which is triggered after the lookup result has been retrieved.
+The function has the retrieved information as the first parameter.

   **Example Usage**:
   ```javascript